Roasted Cauliflower and Barley Pilaf

 - Preheat oven to 400 degrees.
 Toss cauliflower with half the olive oil and season with salt and black pepper.

-- Spread out on a baking sheet and roast for 20-25 minutes or until lightly charred and tender.
+- Spread onto a baking sheet and roast for 20-25 minutes or until lightly charred and tender.

 - When barley and cauliflower are cooked, add them to skillet with the onion and carrot.
 Add walnuts, adjust seasoning and serve immediately garnished with fresh parsley.